lebsockdeborah/notes/README.md

 # 2023-12-15
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account any potential obstacles or interruptions.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to better manage your workload and achieve your goals more effectively.

+# 2023-12-16
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain focus.
+Additionally, always keep learning and updating your skills.
+The programming industry is constantly evolving, so it' s essential to stay ahead of the curve.
+Read blogs, watch tutorials, attend conferences, or even take online courses to keep your knowledge up-to-date.